 My Top Foodie Tips for Supporting Bone Health:

 Bone broth contains collagen but also gelatine, glucosamine, glycosaminoglycans, and glycine which help to repair connective tissue, thanks to their anti-inflammatory amino-acids.
-Bone broth should be home-made as commercial broths often have added salts and seasoning which are not suitable to your dog.

 Feeding a range of organic and grass-fed proteins can help to maintain and repair damaged tissue.
 Tissues in the body are made up from single units of proteins called amino-acids so by including a range of proteins your dog obtains the vital amino-acids needed to repair damaged tissue effectively – we are what we eat!
 Grass-fed is recommended because these proteins contain higher levels of omega 3 compared to grain-fed animals, which act as a powerful anti-inflammatory.